Kodluyoruz-NodeJs-Bootcamp/week3-mert-akcay/README.md

 ### After this process, every authentication-required operation can be done after comparison of browser infos and userIDs in Session, JWT and Request(cookies)

 <br/>
+.env file is published intentionally for evaluation process
 <br/>

 ## Home Page